Can solar panels catch on fire?

 We should wait for further facts to come out during the court proceedings, but at this point it seems as if Walmart might have a case here.

-There are millions of solar panels installed every year, and fires that are caused by solar panels are extremely rare - so rare that data on the number of incidents is hard to find.
+There are millions of solar panels installed every year, and fires that are caused by solar panels are extremely rare - so rare that data on the number of incidents in the United States is hard to find.
+Fortunately, some other countries have some data.

-The best report I could find is from the United Kingdom , where there are nearly one million PV systems currently deployed.
+One report I found is from the United Kingdom, where there are nearly one million PV systems currently deployed.
 A report by the UK government found that a total of 58 fires have ever been found to be caused directly by PV systems, an incident rate of 0.0061%.

 Precautions you can take